🚨 A Shift That’s Easy to Miss Until It Isn’t

 New York and Los Angeles are not emptying out.
 They remain among the most desirable places in the world.

-These cities continue to attract people from around the world, but fewer middle-income households are able to stay over time.
+These cities continue to attract people from around the world, yet fewer middle-income households are able to stay over time, gradually narrowing who can afford to call them home

-If you’re thinking about buying, selling, or relocating, understanding these shifts is more important than ever.
+If you’re thinking about buying, selling, or relocating, understanding these shifts is critical.

 Sources and Data: